hel-astro-lab/runko/docs/installation.rst

 .. note::

-    Since the compiling can take quite a while, you can use the multi-core compilation by passing make the `-j8` option (or whatever number of tasks you want).
+    Since the compiling can take quite a while, you can use the multi-core compilation by ``make -j8`` (or whatever number of tasks you want).

 Testing of the new installation
 ===============================

 Runko comes with multiple tests (found in ``runko/tests/``) that are ran after every compilation.
-In general, if you see "All tests passes.", after the compilation, your installation should be succesfull.
+In general, if you see "All tests passed.", after the compilation, your installation should be succesfull.

 The next step is to run an actual simulation with the code.
 For that, see the premade projects setups in ``runko/projects/``.